 Cook and prep smart

 - DIY snacks are cheaper than buying things in packets – and you have control over what goes into them.
-I make a batch of muffins every couple of weeks and freeze them fresh – you just put them in the lunch bag in the morning and they've defrosted by recess time.
-Other things that freeze and defrost well are muesli slice, brownies, bliss balls and banana bread. – Pru
+I make and freeze a batch of muffins every couple of weeks – you just put them in the lunch bag in the morning and they've defrosted by recess.
+Muesli slice, brownies, bliss balls and banana bread also freeze and defrost well. – Pru

 - Buy quality fruit and veg that lasts longer, and learn how to store it properly.
 For instance, soak strawberries in diluted vinegar, then strain and pat dry and pop into a glass jar.
 I find they keep for two weeks.
 You can store other fruit and vegetables like this. – Emily